Basic Requirements for Admission

-Residence and scholarship information accompany the offers of admission.
+Scholarship and bursary information accompany the offers of admission.
 Scholarship decisions are made in May.

 All offers of admission and scholarships will be made by May 29, 2018, and students will have until June 1, 2018, to respond.
 If you know that Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.